How to Spend the Perfect 24 Hours in Barcelona

 I tried mine at FitBar, and it was so good.
 It’s said to be one of the best restaurants in Barcelona!
 The best smoothie bowl I’ve ever had!

 Not a fan of reading?
-Check out my vlog from Barcelona!
+Check out our video from our time in Barcelona.

 Save this post for later: